metrorailings/OwlBlog/content/posts/2022-week-12-insights.md

 ## Browns vs Bills

 Buffalo can run the ball, even against heavier boxes.
 Either that or Cleveland is really bad defensing the run.
 Their linebackers have no sense of gap integrity.

+Josh Allen has been pretty lousy in the first half.
+Not even hitting the easy passes.